dcao/website/website/blog/2024-12-27--on-notes-apps/index.md

 # What works for my brain

+A notes system consists of notes that are stored in some place (e.g., an app on your computer or phone or pieces of paper in a box somewhere) and have some kind of organizational structure imposed on them.

-Primarily, my personal notes system should let me get thoughts out of my head and into somewhere tangible so I can stop thinking about it.
+The goal of my personal notes system is to move thoughts out of my head and into somewhere tangible so I can stop thinking about it.
 Time spent thinking about tasks I might(?) have to do or notes I need to remember is time spent not being present.
 The faster I can get things out of my head and into the system, the better.

-Secondarily, my notes system should let me organize all of these thoughts in a structured way, letting me keep track of what I have to do and all of the resources I need to do these things.
+My notes system should let me organize all of these thoughts in a structured way, letting me keep track of what I have to do and all of the resources I need to do these things.
 It should be a kind of *second brain* that can help do some thinking for me.

 To satisfy these use cases, I need a notes system that is __fast, flexible, and fun__.